How to Restore from iCloud Backup without Reset

 This will ensure that even the photos and videos are backed up.
 Wait a few hours and try again.

-We hope you are able to restore your iCloud backup although if you are experiencing problems with your backup, dr.fone - Backup & Restore (iOS) would be the ideal choice as it doesn't rely on iCloud servers.
+We hope you are able to restore your iCloud backup although if you are experiencing problems with your backup, dr.fone - Phone Backup (iOS) would be the ideal choice as it doesn't rely on iCloud servers.

 - Backup Contacts to iCloud